 Group photo: 11:45 am

-Lunch: A plant-based lunch is included with your registration!
+Lunch: A plant-based lunch is included with your registration.
 Please bring a reusable mug and/or water bottle to help us cut down on waste.

 After your meetings, please return to the Great Hall to complete important meeting evaluation forms.
+Though the event ends around 3:00, you may be done earlier depending upon your meeting times.

-*please check your latest email for final schedule.
+*Please check your latest email for final schedule.

 If you have time, you can tour the State House or listen in on a House or Senate session if one is scheduled.
 You might also enjoy exploring the Freedom Trail or the Public Garden.